ekuester/Swift-Show-ScrollView-FullScreen/README.md

 Thanks to this framework also images from a zipped archive can be shown, when you choose one.
 Cursor key control is in the manner as mentioned.
 The backspace key control gives you the possibility to return from displaying the zipped images and choose another sequence.

-Further control is possible in the menu bar with help of item "View".
+Further control is possible in the menu bar with help of the "View" menu.
 You can choose
  1. if you will use a scroll view for the image or leave it best fitted against the main screen and / or
  2. will use full screen mode for displaying.